dh-r/LLM-Sequential-Recommendation/online_material.md

 ## Neural models
 Our implementations of BERT4Rec, SASRec and GRU4Rec are subclasses of our `NeuralModel` in `main/neural_model.py`, which contains all functionality for training and predicting with a Keras model.
 Here, we take 10% of the train sessions (with a maximum of 500 sessions) and place them in an "inner-validation" set, and use the inner-validation set for early stopping.
 More specifically, after each epoch, we evaluate the model on NDCG@20 on the inner-validation set.
 If the model has not improved the inner-validation NDCG@20 for 2 epochs, we stop training and restore the model weights to the epoch with the best inner-validation NDCG@20.
 Using the inner-validation NDCG@20 prevents our models from overfitting on the data.
 Note that 2 epochs may seem like a short early-stopping patience, but our models generally converge within 5-15 epochs, even with lower learning rates.
 Therefore, even with higher values for the early-stopping patience, the model weights will often be restored to the same epoch, so higher values for the early-stopping patience would result in more superfluous training.

 Note that all our neural models have the hyperparameter __N__, which is used to truncate long sessions to the last __N__ items.
 This is to ensure that sessions fit in the same tensor.
-We choose N = 20 for both the Beauty and the Anonymous dataset.
+We choose N = 20 for both the Beauty and the Delivery Hero dataset.

 Lastly, we train all models with the Keras AdamW optimizer.